bjf1g13/coil-3d/README.md

 Directory | Description
 --------- | -----------
 ./solver | Expressions for calculating the **electrical** parameters of a given layout from its **physical** layout parameters
-./optimizer | The main optimisation algorithm used for determining bedst-performing coil layouts
+./optimiser | The main optimisation algorithm used for determining best-performing coil layouts ./viewer | The COIL-3D graphical viewer